 We strongly support the proposed amendment of section 9 of the Act in order to clarify the Ombudsman role.
 This will enhance accountability and participant redress and was recommended by the Tune Review.
+2

-Amending section 9 to replace 'review' with reassessment where appropriate avoids confusion and was recommended by the Tune Review.
+Amending section 9 to replace 'review' with 'reassessment', where appropriate, avoids confusion and was recommended by the Tune Review.

 We support amending section 20 of the Act with the effect that the CEO's decision on access requests may be made in less than 21 days if the Rules so prescribe.
 This at least potentially reduces delay for participants and was recommended by Tune Review.
-We note that the NDIS (Participant Service Guarantee) Rules 2021 ('PSG Rules') require amendment for this change to have any practical effect.
+Proposed reforms associated with the Exposure Draft included new NDIS (Participant Service Guarantee) Rules 2021 ('PSG Rules'), which would require amendment for this change to have any practical effect.